TrashUwU/PokeAssistant/README.md

 ### Keep in Mind
 - If the bot gets updated, you will need to copy the index.js code and paste it in the index.js of your repl or the bot will stop working
 - The bot will identify 1 pokemon every 60 seconds; if there are multiple spawns in 1 minute, the bot will get rate limited
-- Reduce the number of channels in `.env` if the bot is gets rate limited too many times
+- Reduce the number of channels in `.env` if the bot gets rate limited too many times
 - The bot has permissions to send embeds
 - You can upgrade the bot by contacting mods in the support server
 - Upgraded bot includes decreased rate limits(1 pokemon every 20 seconds), no ads, pings a role if a rare pokemon has spawned(Coming Soon), gives final prediction and faster response